chuckstack/chuckstack.github.io/src-ls/terminology.md

 ## Tenant

+An installation of the chuck-stack represents a 'tenant'.
+There is a one-to-one relationship between a single PostgreSQL database and a chuck-stack 'tenant' or installation.

-A Tenant is a chuck-stack domain dimension that refers to a group of one or more [Entities](./terminology.md#entity).
+A chuck-stack tenant can contain one or more [Entities](./terminology.md#entity).
 There are times when a single organization manages completely disparate Entities.
-When these entities do not share any purpose, processes or data, the organization will create the different Entities in separate Tenants.
+When these entities do not share any purpose, processes or data, the organization will often create Entities in separate Tenants to help ensure proper data isolation.

+If you need multiple chuck-stack Tenants, you simply create multiple PostgreSQL databases and put a single chuck-stack tenant in each database.
+The same migration and deployment scripts can be executed across all tenants to ensure application usage consistency.
+You can host multiple chuck-stack Tenants in a single [PostgreSQL cluster](#postgresql-cluster).

-The chuck-stack is multi-tenant software without being multi-tenant SaaS.
-A single instance of the chuck-stack can support multiple Tenants; however, there is no reason for us to try and create a single, monolithic service trying to cater all organizations in the world.
+Said another way, the chuck-stack is multi-tenant software without being multi-tenant SaaS.
+There is no reason for us to try and create a single, monolithic service trying to cater all organizations in the world.
 Monolithic SaaS service carry inherent risks that make them susceptible to data breaches and cross-contamination.

-Our goal is to use well tested and commonly understood networking services to create isolated instances of the chuck-stack.
+Our goal is to use well tested and commonly understood database and networking services to create isolated tenants of the chuck-stack.

+There are times when you need to aggregate information across multiple tenants into a single data warehouse (data lake).
+This is a commonly requested task supported by many data warehouse (data lake) solutions.